SHAP-Guided Kernel Actor-Critic for Explainable Reinforcement Learning: Theoretical Guarantees

 \paragraph{Step 2: Convergence without perturbation} Next, we investigate the convergence of RSA2C without perturbations and derive non-asymptotic bounds that quantify its progression toward the final policy.
-This result is formally stated in Theorem~\ref{thm:pertubation_without}; see the proof in Appendix~\ref{appendix:proof_thm_pertubation_without}.
+This result is formally stated in Theorem~\ref{thm:pertubation_without}, with its proof in Appendix~\ref{appendix:proof_thm_pertubation_without}.